fpirsch/adventofcode2022/README.md

 `npm run get`

 It will create the appropriate folder, an `index.js` file to start to code quickly, download your input of the day and save it to an `input.txt` file.
-It will also scrape example data blocks on the problem page, and save them locally in a bunch of `data*.txt` files.
+It will also scrape example data blocks on the problem page, and save them locally in a bunch of `data<n>.txt` files.

 The lib has some functions to read the input data locally.